torywalker/transaction-client/README.md

 ## Description

-A transaction client to ensure all logical steps in an atomic transaction are completed or rolled back
+A transaction client to ensure all logical steps in an atomic transaction are completed or rolled back.

 ## Use